 Disscussion

-A review of the literature on such anomalies suggests tracheal bronchus, obstructive pseudomembranes as a complication of endotracheal intubation or infections, pleural junctional line that could give a false impression of a septum in diagnostic imaging or tracheal secretions.
+A review of the literature on such anomalies suggests 1) tracheal bronchus, 2) obstructive pseudomembranes (as a complication of endotracheal intubation or infections), 3) pleural junctional line that could give a false impression of a septum in diagnostic imaging or 4) tracheal secretions.

-Congenital defects of the lower airways are mostly clinically relevant, in which case - are usually diagnosed and managed early in life, yet they may also not manifest clinically and therefore become fortuitous findings.
+Congenital defects of the lower airways are mostly clinically relevant, in which case are usually diagnosed and managed early in life, yet they may also not manifest clinically and therefore become fortuitous findings.
 [3-5] They can also be associated with other syndromes.
-Tracheal bronchus represents one of the congenital anomalies, that rarely bears any clinical relevance [6], but is not an uncommon finding, with 0,1-5% incidence during bronchoscopy[7].
+Tracheal bronchus represents one of the congenital anomalies that rarely bears any clinical relevance [6], but is not an uncommon finding, with 0,1-5% incidence during bronchoscopy[7].
 Tracheal bronchi form as a result of abnormal evolution of the lung buds in the gestational period, arise mostly from the middle or lower parts of trachea [6] and are directed towards the upper lobes [8].
 As it can also be associated with tracheal stenosis, a tracheal bronchus could seem a plausible differential diagnosis of our patient's malformation, however in this case the airway branch leaves the trachea only to join its lumen 2cm below.

 Preoperatively, one of the most probable causes of tracheal stenosis in the patient was presumably a stenosis secondary to endotracheal intubation.
 The patient underwent three independent surgeries (nephrectomy, laparoscopy, hysteroscopy) in the past, under general anesthesia with the use of endotracheal tubes.
 Despite the increasing awareness of the possible complications of incorrect or prolonged intubation among intensive care teams, the incidence of tracheal stenosis with this etiology remains high [9].
 A cuff pressure over 30mmHg can lead to mucosal ischemia and consequently damage in cartilages structure.
 If present, it may eventually cause fibrosis and circumferential stenosis of the trachea.
 [10] Most commonly observed sign of this finding is dyspnea, the severity of which depends on the stenosis level.
+Mild cases of subglottic stenosis may not require surgical treatment.
+In severe cases, surgical treatment is needed and surgical procedures might be categorized into open or endoscopic neck surgery with resection of stenotic fragment or endoscopic mechanical dilatation by balloons or rigid instruments.

 The other most common tracheal stenosis causes in adults are an infectious or inflammatory background.
 [11] This could be considered in this case as patient was treated for tracheitis in the past.
 However, both aforementioned causes were excluded intraoperatively, as the observed picture of firm septum dividing the trachea lumen did not morphologically resemble these suspected entities.